Trees and Shrubs

 - Continue to monitor for powdery mildew on susceptible plants like phlox, roses, asters, coreopsis, delphinium, lungwort, monarda, centaurea and peonies.
 Avoid overhead watering where possible and maintain even soil moisture.

-- Begin monitoring daylilies for rust.
-If it is a problem in your area apply protective fungicide sprays.
+- Continue monitoring daylilies for rust.
+If it is a problem in your area continue protective fungicide.
 If they are already infected but are not yet producing powdery spore masses, systemic fungicides may be able to cure the infections and prevent pustule development.

 - Continue to monitor for powdery mildew on zinnias, begonias, snapdragons and verbena.
 Avoid overhead watering where possible and maintain even soil moisture.